basho-labs/little_riak_book/en/03-developers.md

 <h4>Resolving Conflicts</h4>

-With all of our options available, we want to resolve this conflict.
-Since the way of resolving this conflict is largely *use-case specific*, our application can decide how to proceed.
+When we have conflicting writes, we want to resolve them.
+Since that problem is typically *use-case specific*, Riak defers it to us, and our application must decide how to proceed.

-Let's merge the values into a single result set, taking the larger *count* if the *item* is the same.
-Pass in the vclock of the multipart object, so Riak knows you're resolving the conflict, and you'll get back a new vector clock.
+For our example, let's merge the values into a single result set, taking the larger *count* if the *item* is the same.
+When done, write the new results back to Riak with the vclock of the multipart object, so Riak knows you're resolving the conflict, and you'll get back a new vector clock.

 Successive reads will receive a single (merged) result.